baradev/tampermonkey-linkedin-lookup/README.md

 To use this script you need the [Tampermonkey Extension](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).

-## Important info
+## Installation / Update

+Open the following [script](https://github.com/kbarushkaa/tampermonkey-linkedin-lookup/raw/main/linkedin-lookup.user.js) and click select _Install_ / _Reinstall_ .

-To run LinkedIn Lookup, you will also need the Trusted-Types Helper script.
+To run LinkedIn Lookup, you will also need a dependency - the Trusted-Types Helper script.
 You can find the link [here](https://greasyfork.org/en/scripts/433051-trusted-types-helper).
 The Trusted-Types Helper resolves issues with Trusted-Types Chrome Errors.

-## Installation / Update

-Open the following [script](https://github.com/kbarushkaa/tampermonkey-linkedin-lookup/raw/main/linkedin-lookup.user.js) and click select _Install_ / _Reinstall_ .

 ## Usage